brianglass/anastasis/files/pre-christmas.md

 mso-bidi-font-size:12.0pt">She who is holier than the Angels and all creation now bears in the flesh the Angel of the great counsel<a href="#_ftn34" id="_ftnref34"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[34]</span></a> of the Father for the recalling of all who sing to him unceasingly: Holy are you, O Lord.<a href="#_ftn35" id="_ftnref35"><span class="MsoFootnoteReference" style="mso-special-character: footnote">[35]</span></a></span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;color:red">Ode 4.
 Of the Forefeast.
-Rod out of JesseÂ’s root.</span>
+Rod out of Jesse’s root.</span>

-<span style="font-size: 14.0pt; mso-bidi-font-size: 10.0pt">Rod out of JesseÂ’s root,<a href="#_ftn36" id="_ftnref36"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[36]</span></a> O Virgin, you budded, and blossomed with a flower that does wither, the Creator of all, who as God decks the whole earth with flowers, which cries aloud to him: Glory to your power, O Lord!</span>
+<span style="font-size: 14.0pt; mso-bidi-font-size: 10.0pt">Rod out of Jesse’s root,<a href="#_ftn36" id="_ftnref36"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[36]</span></a> O Virgin, you budded, and blossomed with a flower that does wither, the Creator of all, who as God decks the whole earth with flowers, which cries aloud to him: Glory to your power, O Lord!</span>

 <span style="font-size: 14.0pt; mso-bidi-font-size: 10.0pt">O Word of God you came to get me back, who had been stolen through evil eating, had fallen away by my own will and become like the dumb beasts.<a href="#_ftn37" id="_ftnref37"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[37]</span></a> So you became a babe and were laid in a manger for dumb beasts.
 Glory to your power, O Lord!</span>